Analysis | Bill O’Brien accumulated all the power with the Texans, and it cost him his job

 But O’Brien earned an ignominious departure because his reach exceeded his grasp.
 Once Rick Smith stepped away from football after the 2017 season for family reasons, O’Brien attempted to fill the organizational power vacuum.
 Having worked for Bill Belichick in New England, O’Brien may have deluded himself into thinking he could run an organization like Belichick, making every decision from the practice field to the front office.

 The folly of O’Brien trying to coach a team and run a front office became apparent this offseason.
 Believing he needed to find salary cap room for Watson’s contract extension, O’Brien traded wide receiver DeAndre Hopkins to the Arizona Cardinals for a questionable haul.
-A second-round pick — 37th overall in April’s draft — was the best pick the Texans received, and they also took on the sizable contract of running back David Johnson in an era in which sizable running back contracts are a widely undesired commodity.
+A second-round pick — 37th overall in April’s draft — was the best pick the Texans received, and they also took on the sizable contract of running back David Johnson in an era when sizable running back contracts are a widely undesired commodity.

-O’Brien filled the hole Hopkins left at receiver by signing 30-year-old free agent Randall Cobb to a three-year, $27 million contract and trading a second-round pick to the Los Angeles Rams for Brandin Cooks and a 2022 fourth-rounder.
-Those two moves underscored one of O’Brien’s defining features as a general manager: He often solved problems by creating other problems.
+O’Brien filled the hole Hopkins left at wide receiver by signing 30-year-old free agent Randall Cobb to a three-year, $27 million contract and trading a second-round pick to the Los Angeles Rams for Brandin Cooks and a 2022 fourth-rounder.
+Those moves underscored one of O’Brien’s defining features as a general manager: He often solved problems by creating other problems.
 He rarely seemed to possess a coherent plan, instead plugging leaks only for another to spring.

 Early last season, the Texans traded two first-round draft picks and a 2021 second-round pick for left tackle Laremy Tunsil, who was entering the final year of his rookie contract and would require a contract extension.
-Given the cost the Texans paid to acquire him, Tunsil had enormous leverage as he negotiated a three-year, $66 million contract — a deal that in turn made keeping Hopkins more difficult.
+Given the cost the Texans paid to acquire him, Tunsil had enormous leverage as he negotiated a three-year, $66 million contract — a deal that made keeping Hopkins more difficult.

 But then again, big contracts filling up the salary cap is a weak excuse in the NFL.
-With a plan and creativity, as teams like New Orleans and Kansas City have proven, teams can retain their star players.
+With a plan and creativity, as teams such as New Orleans and Kansas City have proved, teams can retain their star players.
 O’Brien lacked both.
-When an inability to protect Watson last season threatened their season — even after O’Brien used a first-round pick on tackle Tytus Howard — O’Brien the coach did what he had to do to fix the problem O’Brien the GM had created.
+When an inability to protect Watson threatened the Texans’ season in 2019 — even after O’Brien used a first-round pick on tackle Tytus Howard — O’Brien the coach did what he had to do to fix the problem O’Brien the GM had created.

-Those missteps continued to unravel until O’Brien felt he had to trade a Hall of Fame-caliber wideout in his prime, and have caused Watson to fall behind AFC peers like Patrick Mahomes, Lamar Jackson and Josh Allen, young quarterbacks whose teams have expertly built around them to accentuate their strengths.
+Those missteps continued to unravel until O’Brien felt he had to trade a Hall of Fame-caliber wideout in his prime, and they have caused Watson to fall behind AFC peers such as Patrick Mahomes, Lamar Jackson and Josh Allen, young quarterbacks whose teams have been expertly built around them to accentuate their strengths.
 They all have teams with clear identities, something O’Brien could never deliver Watson.

 O’Brien may well receive another chance to be a head coach — his .520 winning percentage is better than plenty of head coaches who receive second chances.
 If he learned anything from his six-plus years in Houston, it should be an understanding of his limitations.
 As a coach, he won.
 As a general manager, he failed his franchise and, ultimately, foiled himself.